Calculation of the energies of the multideterminant states of the nitrogen vacancy center in diamond with quantum Monte

 We can see that the lowest $3A_2$ ground-state energies are obtained for the $S_z=1$ projection with S.U.
 HSE06 orbitals in both cell sizes.
 According to the variational principle these sets of orbitals have the lowest fixed-node errors.
 We tried to optimize the nodal surface errors further by altering the exchange mixing parameter $\alpha$ in the HSE06 functional, but found no changes in $3A_2\rightarrow 3E$ excitation with exchange parameters between $\alpha=0.15$-$0.25$ within the statistical errorbar of $0.7$ eV.

-We also estimated the DMC energies of the $S_z=0$-projection of the $3A_2$ state with HSE06 S.R. orbitals by using the corresponding wavefunction from Table \ref{table: many-body wave functions}.
-This gave $200-400$ meV larger energies than for the $S_z=1$ projection of the $3A_2$ state with HSE S.U. orbitals.
-This means that spin contamination biases the energies of the $S_z=0$-projection of the $3A2$ state.
-If we used S.U. orbitals for the $s_z=0$ projection of the ground state, the estimated energies were more than $2$ eV larger than the lowest ground state energy, indicating to stronger spin contamination effects.
+We estimated the DMC energies of the $S_z=0$-projection of the $3A_2$ state with HSE06 S.R. orbitals.
+This gave $\sim 230$ meV higher energies with SJ wave functions than for the $S_z=1$ projection of the $3A_2$ state with HSE06 S.U. orbitals.
+Also the energy of the $S_z = 1$-projection of the $3A_2$ state with S.R. orbitals gave higher energies than with S.U. orbitals in the SJ level.
+From these results we know that the S.R. orbitals cause larger nodal surface errors than S.U. orbitals.
+For the $S_z=0$ projection, also the determinants are different, which may increase the nodal errors.
+The $S_z=0$ projection of the ground state may also suffer from spin contamination with the singlet states in the $S_z = 0$ manifold \cite{huang1998}.
+If we used S.U. orbitals for the $S_z = 0$ projection of the ground state, the estimated energies were more than $2$ eV higher than the lowest ground state energy, indicating stronger spin contamination effects.